 Bologna trip planner

-A travel guide to the Italian culinary capital of Bologna
+A travel guide to the Italian culinary capital and university city of Bologna

 Bologna is also the hub of what is arguably Italy's culinary capital.
 The surrounding Emilia-Romagna region is home to prosciutto and parmigiano (both from Parma), tortellini, the classic ragù meat sauce (known in Italian as pasta alla bolognese) and, of course mortadella, that pinkish, finely graded lunch meat the world has come to know as bologna (though—outside of Oscar Meyer commercials—it's often misspelled "baloney").